 Municipal Energy Resilience (MER) Initiative

-The Municipal Energy Resilience (MER) initiative is a 3-year programme running to July 2023.
-The MER initiative is spearheaded by the Department of Economic Development and Tourism’s (DEDAT) Energy Directorate within the Green Economy Chief Directorate and supported by the combined efforts of the Department of Local Government (DLG) and Provincial Treasury (PT) the Department of Environmental Affairs and Development Planning, the City of Cape Town and the six candidate municipalities (Drakenstein, Mossel Bay, Overstrand, Saldanha Bay, Stellenbosch and Swartland).
+The MER initiative is spearheaded by the Department of Economic Development and Tourism’s (DEDAT) Green Economy Chief Directorate and supported by the combined efforts of the Department of Local Government (DLG), Provincial Treasury (PT) the Department of Environmental Affairs and Development Planning, the City of Cape Town and the six candidate municipalities (Drakenstein, Mossel Bay, Overstrand, Saldanha Bay, Stellenbosch and Swartland).

-The key objectives of the MER initiative are the development, support and capacity building to implement renewable energy projects in municipalities across the province for municipalities, businesses and households to generate, procure and sell own power including, but not limited to, municipalities transacting directly with IPPs (Independent Power Producers), all aimed at increasing energy and economic resilience.
+The key objectives of the MER initiative are the provision of development, support and capacity building to implement renewable energy projects in municipalities across the province, for municipalities, businesses and households to generate, procure and sell own power including, but not limited to, municipalities transacting directly with IPPs (Independent Power Producers), all aimed at increasing energy and economic resilience.
 This will be done through supporting and enabling energy infrastructure development (public and private) that supports economic growth, municipal financial sustainability, and a low carbon pathway

-The low carbon component of renewable energy is critical – both to protect Western Cape exports from imminent carbon border adjustments - particularly in the light of post Covid-19 economic recovery plans being implemented by many countries that reflect an accelerated transition to lower carbon economies; to enable the increased need and desire of companies to move towards carbon neutrality; and to contribute to the country’s Paris Agreement greenhouse gas emissions reduction commitments.
+The low carbon component of renewable energy is critical – both to protect Western Cape exports from imminent carbon border adjustments, particularly in the light of post Covid-19 economic recovery plans being implemented by many countries that reflect an accelerated transition to lower carbon economies; to enable the increased need and desire of companies to move towards carbon neutrality; and to contribute to the country’s Paris Agreement greenhouse gas emissions reduction commitments.

-In order to achieve this, the MER project seeks to provide project development support and capacity building to municipalities while working closely with national government to explore how the new energy regulations could lead to renewable energy generation projects within municipalities in the Western Cape.
+In order to achieve energy resilience, the MER initiative seeks to provide project development support and capacity building to municipalities and the private sector, while working closely with national government and others to explore how the new energy regulations could lead to renewable energy generation projects in the Western Cape.